 Torq requires executive, geological and administrative skills in carrying on its exploration business.
 Torq employs its Chief Executive Officer directly and engages other officers and consultants on a secondment or contract basis.
-Management of Torq is led by Shawn Wallace, Chief Executive Officer and Chair, Elizabeth Senez, Chief Financial Officer.
-As at the date of this AIF, the Company and its subsidiaries employ approximately seventy full time direct employees primarily in Chile, with the Chief Executive Officer being the only direct employee in Canada.
+Management of Torq is led by Shawn Wallace, Chief Executive Officer ("CEO") and Chair, and Oliver Foeste, interim Chief Financial Officer ("CFO") (the former CFO, Elizabeth Senez, resigned from the Company effective December 31, 2023).
+As at the date of this AIF, the Company and its subsidiaries employ approximately 24 full time direct employees primarily in Chile, with the Chief Executive Officer being the only full-time employee in Canada.

-The Company shares, on a cost recovery basis, technical and administrative functions provided by UMS which has a team of approximately 15 geological, accounting, legal and administrative employees based in Vancouver.
+The Company shares, on a cost recovery basis, technical and administrative functions provided by UMS which has a team of approximately 13 geological, accounting, legal and administrative employees based in Vancouver.
 The Company also relies on consultants and contractors to carry on many of its business activities and, in particular, to supervise and carry out mineral exploration and drilling on its mineral properties.
 No management functions of Torq are performed to any substantial degree by a person other than the directors or executive officers of Torq.
+(See "Shared Services Provider Affiliate" below)